thevoodjev/InjectRange/README.md

 about a model, and the limitations section states that plainly.

-**Report per class, not one score.** A single headline number hides which
+**Report per class, not one score.** A single headline number hides which family of technique regressed.
+A guard could lose all of one class and gain a probe in another and net to the same score, while its actual coverage shifted.
+The per-class matrix makes a regression legible: the failing row names the class that opened, and the diff names the direction of every change.
+The cost is a wider report, which is why the output is a compact fixed-width table rather than prose.

+**Pin the corpus by a canonical digest, not the raw bytes.** Hashing the raw file would make the pin brittle: reformatting the JSON or reordering entries would break it for no real reason.
+Hashing a canonical, order-independent form ties the pin to the meaning of the corpus, so it moves only when the content moves, which is the only time a pin should move.

+## Repository layout